zephramg/CS30P3F2024/README.md

 - **Description**: Covers common iterative algorithms, such as binary search and sorting techniques.

 ### Phidgets Rover: CSE3910 - CSE Project D
-- **Description**: A project where students apply skills to controlling a physical rover.
+- **Description**: A project which apples skills to controlling a physical rover.